vijdan-anjum/localResto/README.md

   "responses": "200"
 }
 ```
-The example below will be the sample response in JSON when users wishes to see the list of restaurants in Winnipeg by the cuisine:
+The example below will be the sample response in JSON when users wishes to see the list of restaurants in Winnipeg by cuisine type:
 ```
 {
   "result":